Nisnab/Object-detection-in-coral-images/README.md

 ## Task Description

 ```
-The task is to generate real images from landscape paintings.
+The task is to deetect coral objects in marine images.
 ```
 Folder structure
 --------------